dijasila/GPAW/doc/summerschools/summerschool22/submitting.rst

 require running on multiple CPU cores for an extended time.
 Such jobs should be submitted with the MyQueue tool.
 MyQueue_ is a unified frontend for a number of different queuing systems available on HPC installations.
-It supports submittting individual jobs as well as complete workflows.
+It supports submitting individual jobs as well as complete workflows.

 .. _MyQueue: https://myqueue.readthedocs.io/en/latest/